Mimosa (star)

 Mimosa is the second-brightest object in the southern constellation of Crux (after Acrux), and the 20th-brightest star in the night sky.
 It has the Bayer designation β Crucis, which is Latinised to Beta Crucis and abbreviated Beta Cru or β Cru.
 Mimosa forms part of the prominent asterism called the Southern Cross.
-It is a binary star or a possible triple star system.
+It is a triple star system.

 Nomenclature

 β Crucis (Latinised to Beta Crucis) is the system's Bayer designation.
 Although Mimosa is at roughly −60° declination, and therefore not visible north of 30° latitude, in the time of the ancient Greeks and Romans it was visible north of 40° due to the precession of equinoxes, and these civilizations regarded it as part of the constellation of Centaurus.

 It bore the traditional names Mimosa and the historical name Becrux /'beikrVks/.
 Mimosa, which is derived from the Latin for 'actor', may come from the flower of the same name.
 Becrux is a modern contraction of the Bayer designation.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Mimosa for this star.

 In Chinese, 十字架 (Shí Zì Jià), meaning Cross, refers to an asterism consisting of Acrux, Mimosa, Gacrux, and δ Crucis.
 Consequently, Mimosa itself is known as 十字架三 (Shí Zì Jià sān, the Third Star of Cross).

 The Mursi people of Ethiopia call this star Thaadoi; it forms an asterism with δ Crucis (Imai), β Centauri (Waar), and α Centauri (Sholbi).